FreeLoaderz/constitution/ADAO-Constitution-v01.md

 # Article V - Governance Shares and Capital Shares

-**Section 5.1 - Issuance and terms.** It is noted that different Designated Smart Contracts have different manners of managing governance shares (“AGOV”) versus contributed capital and efforts resulting in retains to ADAO (“Treasury Shares”).
+**Section 5.1 - Issuance and terms.** It is noted that different Designated Smart Contracts have different manners of managing governance shares (“GovToken”) versus contributed capital and efforts resulting in retains to ADAO (“Treasury Shares”).
 Currently, ADAO members have no rights of redemption of any working capital, or token assets, held within ADAO.
 No redemption may be offered without revision to the Designated Smart Contract and an amendment to this Constitution.
-XXXXXXX DO WE NEED TO INCLUDE LANGUAGE THAT SAYS THE DESIGNATED SMART CONTRACT IS ALLOWED TO BUY BACK AGOV TOKENS IN EXCHANGE FOR ASSETS IN THE TREASURY IF WE WISH?
+XXXXXXX DO WE NEED TO INCLUDE LANGUAGE THAT SAYS THE DESIGNATED SMART CONTRACT IS ALLOWED TO BUY BACK ADAO TOKENS IN EXCHANGE FOR ASSETS IN THE TREASURY IF WE WISH?
 XXXXXXX

 It is not anticipated that ADAO will ever turn a “profit” as excess capital will be paid out via charitable donations, grants, or other forms of support meant to carry out the Mission Statement.